bgd-labs/aave-proposals-v3/src/20240902_AaveV3EthereumEtherFi_EtherFiEthereumActivation/EtherFiEthereumActivation.md

 | Oracle                    | 0xf112aF6F0A332B815fbEf3Ff932c057E570b62d3 | 0x736bF902680e68989886e9807CD7Db4B3E015d3C | 0x150bAe7Ce224555D39AfdBc6Cb4B8204E594E022 | 0x45D270263BBee500CF8adcf2AbC0aC227097b036 |

 \*\* Deviation of risk params for `weETH` from original ARFQ due "0" is not a valid value for `RESERVE_FACTOR, Uoptimal, Variable Slope 1, Variable Slope 2` and causes payload to fail due validation errors.
 The updates values are from Aave V3 Ethereum Mainnet market and this does NOT enable the token as borrowable.
+\*\*\* Deviation of risk param "Liquidation Protocol Fee" for `USDC`, set to "10%" to keep constistency from the rest of tokens.
+This change does not affect due USDC token will not have collateral enabled.

 ## References